rjmags1/slack-clone/docs/design.md

 <h1><a id="ui" href="#ui">React App UI</a><a href="#top" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></span></h1>

 The React UI will consist of four main pages: the workspaces (/workspaces) page, the workspace (/workspace) page, the workspace administration (/workspace/admin) page, and the account (/account) page.
 These pages and certain subcomponents of each page such as popups and view pane contents of the workspace page will be code-split with webpack and dynamically imported as needed by the browser in conjunction with client-side routing.
-You can view the entire app component tree by loading [docs/component-tree.html]() in your browser.
+You can view the entire app component tree by loading [docs/ui/component-tree.html]() in your browser.

 Auth-related pages are served by the Identity Service on redirect from the WebClient Service.
 To start out I will use the prebuilt ASP.NET Razor auth pages that come with Duende Identity Server for convenience, but may make React versions in the future.

 I am pretty excited about using <a href="https://relay.dev/docs/tutorial/graphql/">Relay</a>, a GraphQL client, for this app.
 Normally in React apps you either make one big network request when pages load and continuously deal with needing to synchronize page requests with component-level data requirements, or you have components make their own network requests.
 Relay allows us to have the best of both worlds.
-Components specify their own query fragments, which are processed by a custom Relay compiler at build-time so that they can be stitched together by the Relay runtime into one page-wide GraphQL query that gets executed at runtime.
+Components specify their own query fragments, which are processed by a custom Relay compiler at build-time so that they can be stitched together by the Relay runtime into one page-wide GraphQL query that gets executed at runtime, only fetching the necessary data (i.e., it interacts with the Relay Store).

 [React-Aria](https://react-spectrum.adobe.com/react-aria/why.html) and [Tailwind](https://tailwindcss.com/) are the last major UI-related dependencies for this project.
 React-Aria is an unstyled component library developed by Adobe that gives developers industry-grade internationalization, accessibility, and interaction support for free.
 Tailwind is a CSS framework that provides utility classes based on CSS primitives.
 It is useful for a variety of reasons, including the ability to include styling details directly in component files, and build-time loading of only the classes used by your components.